 What inevitably reminds us, that geomatics and engineers will have to go a step further to understand models, and programming codes.

-It is also important to note the change in trend from heavy desktop environments to lightweight browser code snippets.
-Surely a computer scientist who made art with GIS server, Gis Engine or Gis objects left Spain when he saw how Leaflet worked in a course of MappingGis; I would not be surprised if he went to jump over the grave to his predecessor mentor.
+It's also important to note the trend shift from heavy desktop environments to lightweight browser snippets.
+Surely a computer scientist who made art with GIS server, Gis Engine or Gis objects went out of business when he saw how Leaflet worked in a course on MappingGis; I would not be surprised if he went to jump over the grave to his predecessor mentor.

-The presenters of the webinar appeared initially with a good hook on the subject of use of the 3D in the ArcGIS applications, and how it manifests in the platforms of: Scene viewer, Story Maps, or the Web App Builder depending on the purpose of the study.
+The exhibitors of the webinar initially appeared with a good hook on the subject of using 3D in ArcGIS applications, and how it manifests itself in the platforms of: Scene viewer, Story Maps, or the Web App Builder depending on the purpose of the study.

-It was important that the basic concepts related to the 3D theme were defined at the outset, above all because beyond showing volumes, we want to model processes.
+It was important that the basic concepts related to the 3D topic be defined from the outset, especially because beyond showing volumes, it seeks to model processes.
 Also the aspect that is still critical in terms of basic system requirements to run processes linked to this type of data that are completely different from 2D, such as a good graphics card, OpenGL support included in the browser w / WebGL.

 If not, let them be told by friends of SELPER, in the magnificent course of asset management in GIS technologies, which had its barriers before the OpenGL versions of the Nvidia graphics cards of the University where it was developed.
-Increased exponentially by the protests of Bogotanos students who made it difficult to do enough tests the previous day.
+Increased exponentially by the protests of Bogota students that made it difficult to do enough tests the day before.

 In addition, they revealed the launch of support to run the tool on mobile devices such as cell phones or tablets.

-The architecture is of the 4.x type and consists of visual components and widgets, in addition to accepting multiple layers of information from different data sources.
-This architecture stands out on the 3.x because, the 3D visualization is available only for this level.
-The tools of Webscene and SceneView are those used for the management of the 3D data and are fully integrated in the API, in addition to this how the 3D modeling can be adapted to the data available in previous applications.
+The architecture is of type 4.x and is made up of visual components and widgets, in addition to accepting multiple layers of information from different data sources.
+This architecture excels over 3.x because 3D visualization is only available for this level.
+The Webscene and SceneView tools are used to manage 3D data and are fully integrated into the API, in addition to how 3D modeling can be adapted to the data available in previous applications.